 Playing an instrument can go straight to a musician’s head, scientists have revealed.

-A study by researchers at Liverpool University has shown that practice and performance prevents a vital part of the brain shrinking with age.
+A study by researchers at Liverpool University has shown that practice and performance prevent a vital part of the brain from shrinking with age.

 Learn to juggle

 University of Regensburg neurologist Arne May and colleagues asked 12 people in their early twenties, most of them women, to learn a classic three-ball juggling trick over three months until they could sustain a performance for at least a minute.
 Another 12 were a control group who did not juggle.

 All the volunteers were given a brain scan with magnetic resonance imaging (MRI) at the start of the program, and a second after three months.

 The scans found that learning to juggle increased the volume of gray matter in the mid-temporal area and left posterior intra-parietal sulcus by about three percent.
 These are parts of the left hemisphere of the brain that process data from visual motion.
 Students who had not undergone juggling training showed no such change.

 A study in London has found that an area of the brain associated with navigation was larger in London’s famed taxi drivers than in other people.

 London taxi drivers are renowned for their encyclopedic knowledge of the capital’s streets.
 They spend an average of two years learning the layout of the city’s roads before taking a test to get their licenses.

 The drivers’ brains adapted to help them store a detailed mental map of the city, shrinking in one area to allow growth in another, according to the study.

 Give your brain a workout